 Lactate Dehydrogenase (LDH)

 LDH stands for lactate dehydrogenase.
-LDH is an enzyme (protein) that is found in almost all body cells and helps the body make energy.
-Very little LDH is usually in the blood.
-More LDH is found in the blood when cells are damaged or destroyed.
+LDH is an enzyme (protein) found in almost all body cells and helps your body make energy.
+There is usually a low amount of LDH in the blood.
+More LDH is found in the blood when cells are hurt or destroyed.
 This can mean that cancer or another disease is destroying cells in the body.

-LDH levels are testing with a blood draw.
+LDH levels are tested using a blood sample.
 A small amount of blood will be removed from either your vein or a central line and then tested in a lab.

 A higher than normal LDH level can mean: